 If you are still unmoved, plan a huge vent.
-I mean HUGE.
-Residential vents cannot handle the smoke from an outside grill.
+I mean HUGE deeper than 27 inches.

 I still do not recommend doing this.

 Read the comments on this blog.
 Everyone hates everything with good reason.

 Appliances are unlike cars where every dealer will have a huge repair shop.
 Most dealers farm it to manufacturers who have also minimized the service.

-This is the single biggest problem in choosing your appliances because statistically, you will need service within the first year.
+This is the single biggest problem in choosing your appliances because, statistically, you will need service within the first year.

 Make this part of your buying research.
 It's easy nowadays.
 Google it or use Yelp, Angie's List, and the Better Business Bureau.